 The simplest option to help restore sleep is just to use fresh American skullcap, it is quite strong and non-addictive in low doses 5-15 drops.
 It combines very well with a fresh milky oat seed tincture for this purpose.
-Some herbalists also combine it with fresh St. John’s wort tincture in a three-way nervine tonic formula.
+Some herbalists also combine it with fresh St. John’s wort tincture in a three-way nervine tonic formula, in equal parts.

 Bitter nervines are drying and often cooling so it is best to be wary about causing constitutional imbalances such as dry skin and constipation (especially in the vata constitution).
 Therefore, it is usually best if taking bitter herbs long term to formulate them with moistening nervines such as milky oat seed or other moistening herbs such as licorice.
 Also, in long term use, it may be useful to combine cooling nervines with those that are warming, like milky oats or valerian to balance the formula energetically.

 Ashwagandha is a more calming Indian adaptogen which may help sleep (Kaushik et al., 2017), it also has an impressive array of other benefits and can be taken as a long term protective herb.
 Similarly, holy basil or tulsi, reduces anxiety and is another more calming adaptogen for sleep (Saxena et al., 2011).
 Reishi is another option in this class of herbs that can be sedating, although it is more energising than ashwagandha and holy basil.
 The KSM-66 extract of ashwagandha tends to be more stimulating than the traditional root powder.

 Bartram, Thomas.
 Bartram’s encyclopedia of herbal medicine.
 Hachette UK, 2013.